-75. The "intent" required by section 17500 is the intent to make or disseminate personal property (or cause such personal property to be made or disseminated), and not the intent to mislead the public in the making or dissemination of such property.

-- 76. Similarly, this section provides, "no price shall be advertised as a former price of any advertised thing, unless the alleged former price was the prevailing market price ... within three months next immediately preceding the publication of the advertisement or unless the date when the alleged former price did prevail is clearly, exactly, and conspicuously stated in the advertisement."
+- 75. The "intent" required by section 17500 is the intent to make or disseminate personal property (or cause such personal property to be made or disseminated), and not the intent to mislead the public in the making or dissemination of such property. - Similarly, this section provides, "no price shall be advertised as a former price of any advertised thing, unless the alleged former price was the prevailing market price ... within three months next immediately preceding the publication of the advertisement or unless the date when the alleged former price did prevail is clearly, exactly, and conspicuously stated in the advertisement."
 CAL BUS. & PROF. CODE § 17501. - 77.
-Defendant's routine practice of advertising discounted prices from false reference prices, which were never the prevailing market prices of those products and were materially greater than the true prevailing prices (i.e., Defendant's actual sale price), constitutes an unfair, untrue, and misleading practice.
-Defendant's deceptive marketing practice gave consumers the false impression that the products on Defendant's e-commerce website were regularly sold on the market for a substantially higher price than the price for which they were sold in actuality.
-Moreover, Defendant's deceptive marketing practice misled consumers by creating a false impression that the products sold through its e-commerce website were worth more than their actual worth. - 78.
-Defendant misled consumers by making untrue and misleading statements and failing to disclose what is required as stated in the Code alleged above. - 79.
-As a direct and proximate result of Defendant's misleading and false advertisements, Plaintiff and Class members have suffered injury in fact and have lost money.
-As such, Plaintiff requests that this Court order Defendant to restore this money to Plaintiff and all Class members, and to enjoin Defendant from continuing these unfair practices in violation of the FAL in the future.
+Defendant's routine of advertising discounted prices from false "reference" prices, which were never the prevailing market prices of those products and were materially greater than the true prevailing prices (i.e., Defendant's actual sale price), constitutes an unfair, untrue, and misleading practice.
+This deceptive marketing practice gave consumers the false impression that the products were regularly sold on the market for a substantially higher price than they actually were; therefore, leading to the false impression that the products sold through Udemy's e-commerce website were worth more than they actually were.

+78. Defendant misled consumers by making untrue and misleading statements and failing to disclose what is required as stated in the Code alleged above.

+79. As a direct and proximate result of Defendant's misleading and false advertisements, Plaintiff and Class members have suffered injury in fact and have lost money.
+As such, Plaintiff requests that this Court order Defendant to restore this money to Plaintiff and all Class members, and to enjoin Defendant from continuing these unfair practices in violation of the UCL in the future.
 Otherwise, Plaintiff, Class members, and the broader general public, will be irreparably harmed and/or denied an effective and complete remedy.